Nitin-Rajasekar/FindDine/README.md

 - The Web API Service to serve the loaded content is located at backend/app.py.
 - The user interface for the Restaurant List Page and Restaurant Detail Page may be accessed at frontend/src/components/RestaurantListPage.js and frontend/src/components/RestaurantDetailPage.js respectively.

-### Acknowledgements

-I would like to thank Typeface for providing the opportunity to work on this project.